rarksy/MouseMacroCreator/README.md

 # Documentation 📖
 ### SetMousePos
-- Used to set the mouse's position to a desired location [!NOTE]
+- Used to set the mouse's position to a desired location.
+[!NOTE]
 Syntax: `SetMousePos <x> <y>`